CADV 150. Foundations of Child and Adolescent Development (3)

 CADV 310.
 Developmental Impacts of Abuse and Neglect (3)

-Prerequisite: Completion of lower division writing requirement.
+Prerequisite: Completion of Lower Division writing requirement.
 Preparatory: CADV 150.
 Survey of the cognitive, physical, social/emotional effects of abuse and neglect spanning conception through emerging adulthood.
 Historical perspectives related to abuse and neglect of children, adolescents, and young adults including current trends/topics are explored.
-Ethical and practical issues regarding maltreatment relevant to current and prospective parents …
+Ethical and practical issues regarding maltreatment relevant to current and prospective parents as well as professionals in the field of child and adolescent development are addressed.
+(Available for General Education, Lifelong Learning.)
+(IC)

 CADV 327.
 Infancy and Early Childhood (3)

-Prerequisites: PSY 150, PSY 250.
+Prerequisites: PSY 150, 250.
 Preparatory: PSY 301.
 Relevant aspects of physical, social, cognitive and emotional change are highlighted as part of human development from conception to early childhood (conception to 8 years).
 Emphasis on the study of the underlying processes and influences on human development.
-Cultural contexts of development, key changes, continuity and individual …
+Cultural contexts of development, key changes, continuity and individual differences are examined.
+Includes evaluation of selected theories, contemporary issues and practical applications.
+(Cross-listed with PSY 327.)

 CADV 335.
 Middle Childhood (3)